Faculty and Staff

 View Bio

-While in the D.C. area, she met her husband, Erik, and they lived in Whitefish, MT and Portland, OR.
-In 2013, Mrs. Young received her master’s in teaching from Concordia University.
-She went on to teach 7th and 8th grade English at West Hills Christian School.
-Mrs. Young and her family eventually relocated to Boise to be closer to family.
+Laura Young is a Nashville native who earned her bachelor's in broadcast journalism from American University in Washington, D.C. in 2005.
+In 2013, she received her master's in teaching from Concordia University and went on to teach 7th and 8th grade English at West Hills Christian School.
+She and her husband eventually relocated to Boise to be closer to family.

 Ms. Samantha Young